Vientiane province: Protected areas

-Ban Na Reserve is a wildlife protected area where trekking is popular in its peripheral areas.
+Ban Na Reserve is a wildlife protected area.
 The habitat is known for its bamboo, dense forest and wild elephants.

 The Mekong channel upstream of Vientiane Important Bird Area (IBA) is 18,230 hectares in size.
 As its name implies it comprises an approximately 300 km section of the Mekong upstream of Vientiane.
-It spreads over two provinces: Vientiane and Sainyabuli.
+It spreads over 2 provinces: Vientiane and Sainyabuli.
 The topography features braided streams, bushland, gravel bars, open sandy islands, rock outcrops, and sand bars.
-Notable avifauna include great thick-knees (Esacus recurvirostris), Jerdon's bushchat (Saxicola jerdoni), river lapwing (Vanellus duvaucelii), small pratincole (Glareola lactea), and wire-tailed swallow (Hirundo smithii).
-Around the village of Ban Sivilay, a bird sanctuary has large flocks of whistling ducks and egrets roosting.
+Avifauna include great thick-knees (Esacus recurvirostris), Jerdon's bushchat (Saxicola jerdoni), river lapwing (Vanellus duvaucelii), small pratincole (Glareola lactea), and wire-tailed swallow (Hirundo smithii).
+Around the village of Ban Sivilay, a bird sanctuary has flocks of whistling ducks and egrets roosting.

 Administrative divisions

 The province is composed of 11 districts: